playfularchitect/MDLBSG/README.md

 ### Restore something

-Drag a supported MDLBSG archive onto **MDLBSG Compressor**, or double-click the `.mdl` archive that appears in your Downloads folder.
+Drag a supported MDLBSG archive onto **MDLBSG Compressor**, or double click the `.mdl` archive that appears in your Downloads folder.

 The application will restore the contents of the archive.